 How Compression Socks Help Deep Vein Thrombosis

 The clots that have been previously touched upon are also known as deep vein thrombosis, or DVT.
 DVT isn't just an ordinary blood clot, they occur in larger deep veins which have direct links to vital organs and can be extremely dangerous if given the opportunity to travel to the lungs.

-Compression stockings or compression socks for flying are a vital tool to anyone that is prone to developing these clocks, e.g: Someone overweight, of an older age or someone with a family history of being susceptible to the condition.
+Compression socks for flying are a vital tool to anyone that is prone to developing these clots, e.g: someone overweight, of an older age or someone with a family history of being susceptible to the condition.
 The way in which compression socks help to combat this is by regulating blood flow so that the clots are unable to form.
 When on a plane one of the issues that someone may face is the constant inconsistencies in blood pressure, compression socks help to stabilize this pressure and so will prevent DVT from developing.